 lowcountry boil

-This is the second of the two main-courses from the 4th of July Pot-Luck Pool Party.
+This is the second of the two main courses from the 4th of July Pot-Luck Pool Party.

 Have you heard of Frogmore Stew?
 How about Lowcountry Boil?
 The Boil, I knew about, the Stew I didn’t.
 Or at least I thought I didn’t.
 Turns out they are the same thing.

 Here is the history of this dish, according to Coastal Living Magazine, “Once called Frogmore Stew, this one-pot wonder was created by a National Guardsman when he needed to cook a meal for 100 soldiers.
 Richard Gay, who learned the recipe from his family, had everyone remembering his stew.
 The dish was named Frogmore, where Richard was from, by the guards who teased him about home.
-The Unites States Postal Service eliminated the name Frogmore, which changed this popular dish to Lowcountry Boil.”
+The United States Postal Service eliminated the name Frogmore, which changed this popular dish to Lowcountry Boil.”

 You can use whatever type of cooked sausage you would like.
 I prefer Aidells Pineapple & Bacon Smoked Chicken Sausage, which I find at Costco.
 I also get the shrimp at Costco.
 It is already deveined and ready to drop in the pot.